TDarkShadow/iheartnewvegas/main.md

 - On the list of worldspaces, check **FreesideFortWorld "Old Mormon Fort"** only.
 - Click **Generate**.
 The process will take some time.
 - After the **LOD Generator: finished (you can close this application now)** message appears, close the program.

-- Re-enabled the previously disabled LOD mods.
-Remember to adjust their load order accordingly.
+> ⚠️ Remember to re-enable the disabled LOD mods, and adjusting the plugin order accordingly.

+Now all that's left is to install our generated LOD.

 - Navigate to your **Fallout New Vegas Mods\FNVLODGen Output** folder, and make an archive out of the **textures** and **meshes** folder.
 Name it **FNVLODGen Output**.
 - Install **FNVLODGen Output** with MO2.